What can I do with Custom Objects?

 Note: To create custom objects from a customer portal page, you must have Connect PHP installed.
 For more information regarding Connect PHP, refer to Connect for PHP.

 Creating custom objects

-When creating a custom object using the Object Designer, you can associate it with other custom objects or with existing tables in the Oracle Service Cloud database.
+When creating a custom object using the Object Designer, you can associate it with other custom objects or with existing tables in the Oracle B2C Service database.
 For example, if you created a product registration custom object, it could be associated with the Contacts table.
 You could also create another custom object to track where the product was purchased and then link the custom objects together.
 Using this scenario, you could track who registered the product and where they purchased it, managing information in a single workspace and displaying it in custom reports.